Last updated: May 11, 2022 | Archive

 If you use Nest services with a Google Account, learn how to download your data to get an archive of your Nest data.

-- Google Home search history and voice recordings: See the "Data deletion" section of Data security and privacy on devices that work with Assistant.
+- Google Home search history and voice recordings: Go to the "Data deletion" section of Data security and privacy on devices that work with Assistant.

 - Google Assistant activity: Delete your Google Assistant activity